What is STREAM?

 Scar Tissue Remediation Education

 STREAM practitioners meet you where you are—they tune in to your story and your state, holding space to discover, assess, and connect the dots in professional relationship.
-Through meaningful education, facilitated self-discovery, and pelvic mapping, STREAM works to resolve pain and blockage from scars–both physical and unseen.
+Through meaningful education, facilitated self-discovery, and mapping strategies, STREAM works to resolve pain and blockage from scars–both physical and unseen.

 biomechanical, postural, and physical imbalances

-biochemical imbalances including bladder, gut and reproductive issues
+biochemical imbalances including bladder, gut, and reproductive problems

-These include but are not limited to bladder, cervical, uterine and rectal prolapses, Cesarean scars, interstitial cystitis, vulvodinia, vaginismus, episiotomies, birth tears, prolapse repairs, genital reconfiguration, and plastic surgery.
+These include but are not limited to bladder, cervical, uterine and rectal prolapses, Cesarean scars, interstitial cystitis, vulvodynia, vaginismus, episiotomies, birth tears, prolapse repairs, genital affirmation, and plastic surgery.

 How does STREAM work?

-Clients report lasting relief from painful symptoms that are addressed at every level.
-Together with their practitioner, they are finally able solve the puzzle of seemingly unrelated symptoms, aches and pains, and to receive a workable treatment plan that addresses the root causes of their symptoms.
+Clients report lasting relief from painful symptoms that get addressed at every level.
+In partnership with their practitioner, they solve the puzzle of seemingly unrelated symptoms and receive a workable treatment plan that addresses the root cause of their symptoms.

 Practitioners learn to hear this story at multiple levels:

-VERBAL-COGNITIVE LEVEL -- what happened to the client and the impact it has had on their psyche at both conscious and unconscious levels.
+COGNITIVE LEVEL -- what happened to the client and its impact on their psyche at the narrative level.

-FASCIAL LEVEL -- how it manifests as tension patterns that affect posture.
+FASCIAL LEVEL -- how what happened manifests as tension, affecting posture.

-BONY LEVEL -- how the free movement of the bones is affected.
+BONY LEVEL -- how the free movement of bones is affected.

-BIOCHEMICAL LEVEL -- how hormonal and dietary imbalances create emotional and physical tension.
+BIOCHEMICAL LEVEL -- how hormonal and dietary imbalances create both emotional and physical tension and pain.

-SOMATIC/EMOTIONAL LEVEL -- how what happened is stored in the tissue as emotional/muscular tension.
+SOMATIC/EMOTIONAL LEVEL -- how what happened is stored in the tissue as emotional tension. creating postural distortion.